 Symptoms can be similar for all types; however, they’re most often identified in those suffering from type 1.
 People with type 2 often have symptoms so mild they go unnoticed and women with gestational diabetes rarely experience symptoms at all.2 According the American Diabetes Association, common symptoms3 include:

-The National Institute of Diabetes and Digestive and Kidney Diseases is taking advantage of diabetes awareness month to drive awareness around the connection between diabetes and heart disease.
+The National Institute of Diabetes and Digestive and Kidney Diseaseslink opens in a new window is taking advantage of diabetes awareness month to drive awareness around the connection between diabetes and heart disease.
 People with diabetes have a greater chance of having a heart attack or a stroke than those who don’t have the disease.
 In fact, adults with diabetes are twice as likely to die from heart disease or stroke as people who don’t have diabetes.4

 Keeping up with your medications and maintaining a healthy lifestyle can help reduce the chance of developing heart disease.